-Spill the beans: to tell someone a secret or tell information before you were supposed to.
+Spill the beans: To tell someone a secret or confidential information.

 — I accidentally spilled the beans when I told my friend we're painting the baby's room pink.

 — I cannot believe you spilled the beans about our party tomorrow—now I'll have to invite Nancy.

 — Mark and I got engaged last night but don't spill the beans to anyone—I want to tell mom and dad in person tomorrow night.